What is the Snowflake Data Platform?

-But, first… Before we get into why Snowflake has become so popular, let’s learn what its and how it works.
+But, first… Before we get into why Snowflake has become so popular, let’s learn what it is and how it works.

 What is Snowflake?